General Information

 What is methamphetamine?

 Methamphetamine is a more potent form of the drug amphetamine.
 Both amphetamine and methamphetamine belong to the ‘stimulant’ class of drugs, which also includes ecstasy and cocaine.
-These drugs stimulate the brain and central nervous system, resulting in increased alertness, activity, euphoria, and suppressed appetite.
+These drugs stimulate the brain and central nervous system.

 Methamphetamine use stimulates the brain and central nervous system, and can result in a variety of adverse outcomes.
 The effect that methamphetamine has on an individual depends on a number of factors.
 These include: